microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 #### Basic data loading

 Let’s look at how DataLoader could be used for the participants in our chat-list example.
-First we define the DatLoader instance, like so:
+First we define the DataLoader instance, like so:

 ```js
 const personLoader = new DataLoader(async (ids) => {